hegars/300BaudModem/README.md

 # 300 Baud Audio FSK Modem
- 300 Baud Audio FSK Modem with dual TRS connectors with signaling for radio operation, E&M and Hybrid Tel interface module options, on a Eurocard 160x100 card(for power right now) for either rail mount or desktop chassis running the "Arduino Bell 103 and ITU V.21 modem" https://github.com/cstroie/Arabell300
+ Hardware platform for a 300 Baud Audio FSK Modem with dual TRS output for baseband audio/signaling for radio operation and an RJ45 E&M Type connector.

+ Board format follows the RetroBrew Eurocard 160x100 style (for power right now) so it can either be rail mounted or desktop chassis

+ Modem Core running on a Atmel ATMEGA328-P running the "Arduino Bell 103 and ITU V.21 modem" https://github.com/cstroie/Arabell300

  ![main](/images/main.png)
  ![main](/images/face.png)